zeekaytf/DisneyTSP/README.md

   !!
 The programs only function properly with the original data!!
 This includes the picture files and data files as well as the database.

-2. Download dependencies
+2. Download dependencies:
-  numpy is essential for creating distance arrays to operate on matplotlib is necessary for visualization
+  numpy is essential for creating distance arrays to operate on. matplotlib is necessary for visualization.
   Packages like json, os, and others are necessary for some but not all the files to run.

-3. Select python file with desired algorithm
+3. Select file with desired algorithm and run.
-   Different files use different algorithms so be sure to select the desired one depending on the statements above

 # Visualization Example
 ![image](https://user-images.githubusercontent.com/123010106/236727841-ac6dccfb-47cc-4baa-80d0-4f62f879c357.png)